n00Nspr1ng/n00Nspr1ng.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a Ph.D. student in Mechanical Engineering at University of California, Berkeley.
+I am a Ph.D. student in Mechanical Engineering at the University of California, Berkeley.
 I work in the [ICON Lab](https://iconlab.negarmehr.com/) under Prof. [Negar Mehr](https://negarmehr.com/).
 My research focuses on robot learning, especially on developing autonomous robots that can work alongside humans and other robots.

 Prior to Berkeley, I earned my B.S. in Mechanical Engineering from Yonsei University.
 During my undergraduate studies, I worked as a research intern in [MLCS Lab](https://mlcs.yonsei.ac.kr/) under Prof. Jongeun Choi, where I worked on MPCs and RL for autonomous driving, as well as visuamotor policy learning for contact-rich manipulation.